-Organisations or individuals wanting to conduct Scientific Procedures with animals in Victoria or breed specified animals for sale must hold an authorising licence issued by the Head of the Victorian Department of Economic Development, Jobs, Transport & Resources.
+Organisations or individuals wanting to conduct scientific procedures with animals in Victoria or breed specified animals for sale must hold an authorising licence issued by the Head of the Victorian Department of Economic Development, Jobs, Transport & Resources (DEDJTR).

 Licence fees are calculated by multiplying the cost of a licence in fee units set down in legislation by the fee unit dollar value set annually by the Department of Treasury and Finance (DTF).

 The fee units for scientific procedures and specified animal breeding licences are as per the following table.